SudiptoSRo/testgem_mettle/README.md

 ## Usage

-To use JSON you can
+To use TestgemMettle you can
 ```ruby
 require 'testgem_mettle'
 ```